jrs-innovation-center/user-stories/peer2group/data.md

 ## Booking Data

-Each booking item represents a single customer's booking or reservation on a specific day and time for a specific group activity such as rock climbing or paddle boarding.
+Each booking item represents a single customer's booking (reservation) for a specific date and time for a specific group activity such as rock climbing or paddle boarding.
 As part of a booking the customer can indicate whether they were referred by a friend.

 A _Booking Pyramid_ is formed by creating a hierarchy of the booking data.
 The **P2P Customers Friend ID** field/column/key/property designates whether the customer was referred by a friend.
 If so this field holds the friend's customer ID.